9mine/9mine/README.md

         docker network create $NETWORK_NAME

-2. Choose signing authority (CA).
-By default, this branch uses remote CA. For using local CA, please, follow instruction in https://github.com/9mine/9mine-auth
+2. Choose certifying authority (CA).
+By default, this branch uses remote CA - `signer.metacoma.io`.
+For using local CA, please, follow instruction in https://github.com/9mine/9mine-auth

 3. Run local inferno instance with cmdchan.
 This can be done by running container